 William & Mary’s influence extends far beyond Williamsburg.
-James Monroe’s Highland, previously known as Ash Lawn-Highland, was the official residence of fifth U.S. President, James Monroe, from 1799 to 1823 and has been owned by the College since 1974.
+James Monroe’s Highland, previously known as Ash Lawn-Highland, was the official residence of fifth U.S. President, James Monroe, from 1799 to 1823 and has been owned by the university since 1974.
 While approximately 50,000 people visit the property each year for perspectives on U.S. history and contributions by one of William & Mary’s most notable alumni, campus activities do not always reach as far west as Charlottesville.

 In order to make full use of the site, which is rich in both history and landscape, W&M IT worked with Highland staff to install a projector and an audio system.
 John Drummond, academic technology manager, along with David Shantz, technology support engineer, were the team behind this installation.
 The system is installed in the Highland’s Event Barn, that is, according to Drummond, “the largest structure on the property.”
 Scott Fenstermacher, network manager, is leading a team that hopes to upgrade Highland’s phone and computer networks at a future date.